raohmaru/pathfinder/README.md

-# A* Pathfinder in JavaScript ↯
+# Pathfinder in JavaScript ↯
-Find the optimal path between two points in a 2D map by using A* Pathfinding algorithm.
+Find the optimal path between two points in a 2D map by using [A* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).

 ```js
 import Grid from './libs/Grid.js';